qmacro/managed-associations-in-cap/guide/README.md

 </edmx:Edmx>
 ```

-SQL: There's now a second CREATE VIEW DDL statement for the Authors entity in the service, also of course with the name prefixed with the service name, i.e. `Z_Authors`:
+SQL: There's now a second CREATE VIEW DDL statement for the Authors entity in the service, also of course with the entity's name prefixed with the service name, i.e. `Z_Authors`:

 ```sql
 CREATE TABLE bookshop_Books (